CBSDLab/SD4DS-policy-analysis/README.md

 This set of exercises provides an introduction to designing and running a policy analysis on the High Performance Computing (HPC) cluster using Stella Simulator.
 Although these can be set up and run with standard software packages (e.g., Stella Architect, Vensim) through the user interface, there are advantages of setting and running a policy analysis as a script on the HPC, especially for models with larger sets of potential intervention points and parameter space where one might want to conduct a sensitivity analysis of selected policies, including:

 -   Transparency of simulation study including generation of values for parameters and initial conditions.
--   Replicability of studies when code is made advailable to reviewers and other researchers even if they do not have access to the commercial software.
+-   Replicability of studies when code is made available to reviewers and other researchers even if they do not have access to the commercial software.
 -   Reproducibility of results by being able to re-run the analyses through scripts.
 -   Efficiency of resources since long simulation runs can be initiated as a batch process on the HPC versus tying up a local computer.